d-akhil-kumar/triage-panda/README.md

     - It analyzes this content to decide on appropriate labels and a summary comment.
     - Finally, it uses the `add_github_labels` and `post_github_comment` tools to apply its analysis back to GitHub.
 3.  **AI-Powered Decisions:** Uses Google's Gemini model to reason about the issue and decide which tools to use at each step.
+4.  **Full Observability:** Integrated with Langfuse to provide detailed, step-by-step tracing of the agent's entire thought process.

 ---